 How Covid-19 Brought Us Back to Nature

-The global pandemic has helped us reconnect with the outdoors and discover a new-found appreciation for the environment.
+How the Covid-19 nature boom has helped us reconnect with the outdoors and discover a new-found appreciation for the environment.

 Back in March 2020, (how has it been a year already?) when Covid-19 was first widely acknowledged in the U.S., restaurants shut down, people sheltered in place, and others fled from crowded cities to rural communities.
 Almost immediately, nature responded, too.
 In Los Angeles, a city notoriously known for bad air quality, the peaks of the San Gabriel mountains were visible from downtown, a phenomenon that rarely, if ever, occurs.
 In Venice, Italy, the country’s famous canals, once murky, began to clear up.
 And like in Los Angeles, the peaks of Mount Kenya could be seen from Narobi.
 All over the world, animals came out from their forest hiding spots to explore the empty streets in now-quiet neighborhoods and cities.